What commands are available in a batch file?

 See our how to use choice and set in a batch file page for an example of how you can create options in your batch file.
 Further information about each of these commands can also be found on the choice and set page.

-Just like the DOS command would clear your screen.
+Like the DOS command would clear your screen.
 We find it helpful to run the cls command at the top of your batch file to clear any previous commands or output and make any output from the batch file easier to find and read.

 Echo a message in the batch file.
 Such as ECHO Hello World prints Hello World on the screen when executed.

-Note: Without @ECHO OFF at the beginning of the batch file you'll also get "ECHO Hello World" and "Hello World."
+Without @ECHO OFF at the beginning of the batch file you'll also get "ECHO Hello World" and "Hello World."

 Exits out of the DOS window if the batch file is running from Windows.
 See the exit command page for further information on this command.